Reviews

 Bright lemon yellow hue.
 White peach, jasmine and struck flint aromas.
 Powerful on entry, lovely concentration of white peach fruits with lemon blossom and oyster shell complexity.
 Acidity rides high, keeping it driven and tense with a drying focus into the very long finish.
 This is serious chardonnay at a very reasonable price.

-Reviewed by Stuart Knox
+94 Points by Stuart Knox

 Estate Chardonnay 2024